gu1lher-me/insurance-ml-case/README.md

 These are CatBoost binary classifiers because the feature matrix has meaningful missingness and a mix of nonlinear clinical signals.

+The current POC tunes a compact set of CatBoost parameters such as learning rate, depth, sampling, and regularization.
+It does not yet optimize class reweighting parameters such as `auto_class_weights`, `scale_pos_weight`, or `class_weights`.
+Those parameters are highly relevant because all supervised targets are imbalanced, but choosing them well requires extra temporal cross-validation and calibration checks.
+For this proof of concept, the safer choice was to avoid an arbitrary reweighting value and keep the probability outputs easier to interpret.
+A natural next optimization step is to add class weighting to the Optuna search space and evaluate whether it improves business metrics such as captured claim exposure, avoided dollars, and action-queue ROI.

 The altercation model is resident-level rather than weekly.
 Its output is scaled to the observed weekly base rate before entering the composite score.